Omega VS Zenith Watches

 Omega watches was founded around 115 years ago in 1903 and in 1917 became a supplier for combat units to the British Flying corp as well as the U.S. Army in 1918.
 Omega has been and still is to this day the official timekeeper of the Olympic Games since 1932.
 They also made headlines in 1969 as their watch was worn on the wrist of one of Buzz Aldrin, as he and Neil Armstrong made history landing on the moon's surface as discussed at the beginning of this article.

-Some other historical or famous figures that wore Omega watches are John F. Kennedy, actor George Clooney, and Prince William, supermodel Cindy Crawford, oceanographer Jacques Cousteau, actor Both actors Daniel Craig and Pierce Brosnan wore an Omega Seamaster watch during their roles in the James Bond movies.
+Some other historical or famous figures that wore Omega watches are John F. Kennedy, actor George Clooney, and Prince William, supermodel Cindy Crawford, oceanographer Jacques Cousteau, both actors Daniel Craig and Pierce Brosnan wore an Omega Seamaster watch during their roles in the James Bond movies.
 Olympic champion swimmer Michael Phelps, actor Nicole Kidman, Elvis Presley, former Soviet President Michael Gorbachev, former U.S. vice president Joe Biden and many more.

 Zenith is a brand that has been around the block.
 Zenith turned 150 years old in 2015.
 Their claim to fame did not originate recently from their Strator space venture with Red Bull and Felix Baumgartner but rather, in the same year as the moon landing 1969, from down here on earth.
 Yes, I am talking about the movement called the Zenith El Primero, the first-ever 5Hz / 36,000 VpH watch caliber.

 It's the very same movement that in 1988 was found in the Rolex Daytona chronograph reference 16520.
 That movement was based on the Zenith El Primero caliber 4030.
 It's what watch nerds call a high-beat chronograph meaning the "heartbeat" of the mechanical movement moves so fast that you can barely see the balance wheel moving the way you would on standard mechanical timepieces.
-Now that is fast!

 So, which brand has more historical significance, Zenith or Omega?

-We generally can't broad brush paint an entire brand with a fixed percentage of your principal investment when it comes to resell value.
+We generally can't broad brush paint an entire brand with a fixed percentage of your principal investment when it comes to re-sell value.
 There are many variables in play when someone purchases a pre-owned luxury watch that will affect the price.
 These variables include and are not limited to:

 - Is the luxury watch in new condition?